Outbreak poses dilemma for Palestinians working in Israel

 It was left to Israeli employers to provide living facilities for the workers, some of whom were largely left to fend for themselves.
 The Associated Press spoke to workers last month who left their construction site after several days of living in close quarters, with little if any protective equipment.

-Many have chosen to go back to the West Bank, and more were expected to return ahead of the Passover holiday in Israel, when work grinds to a halt.
-But their return to the West Bank poses a major risk, both to public health and to the Palestinian economy.
+Many have chosen to go back to the West Bank, including thousands who returned ahead of the Passover holiday in Israel, when work grinds to a halt.
+Palestinian Labor Minister Nasri Abu Jaish told local media that 8,000 workers came back on Tuesday alone.

+Their return to the West Bank poses a risk, both to public health and to the Palestinian economy.

 The Palestinian Authority, which has reported around 250 cases and one fatality, says 73% of the infections have been linked to workers returning from Israel, which is battling a much larger outbreak.
 Israel has more than 9,200 confirmed cases, including at least 65 fatalities.